froala/wordpress-froala-wysiwyg/README.md

  * @return array|WP_Error
  *
  *
-* To use a public hook, it needs to be registered before the editor get's initialized.
+* To use a public hook, it needs to be registered right after the editor get's instantiated.
 The propper way
 * would be to store it in a variable so you can have access to the debug log.
 *
 * This example includes a custom css file and load's it acordingly, because it's used after public init the css file